 Beyond the Runway

-As part of the Retailing and Consumer Sciences program, Doyle and Strander explore the complexities of the $25 trillion global retailing industry, including cutting-edge research in consumer behavior, as well as retail strategy, management and operations.
+As part of the Retailing and Consumer Science program, Doyle and Strander explore the complexities of the $25 trillion global retailing industry, including cutting-edge research in consumer behavior, as well as retail strategy, management and operations.

 Outside of the excitement of prestigious designer runway shows, Doyle and Strander were given the opportunity to see their retailing education in action with a tour of Champion’s New York design studios.
 There, they met with Champion’s season trend forecasting and analysis team.
 The experience allowed Doyle and Strander to glean on-the-job exposure to the fast-paced retailing industry.